 Most insect stings or bites are non-poisonous.
-Insects that bite or sting include mosquitoes, midges, flies, fleas, spiders, ticks, wasps, hornets, bees, beetles, ants, horseflies and ticks.
+Biting or stinging insects include mosquitoes, midges, flies, fleas, spiders, ticks, wasps, hornets, bees, beetles, ants, horseflies and ticks.
 Although non-poisonous, any type of insect sting can cause an allergic reaction.

 Allergic symptoms occur when the venom from the sting triggers the release of chemicals such as histamine — not just at the sting site, but more generally throughout the body.
 This release of chemicals can cause a number of symptoms that can range from mild to severe.